juliuscc/semantic-release-slack-bot/README.md

 ### Environment variables

-The `SLACK_WEBHOOK` variable has to be defined in the environment where you will be running semantic release.
-This can be done by exporting it in bash or in the user interface of you CI provider.
+The `SLACK_WEBHOOK` variable can be defined in the environment where you will be running semantic release.
+This can be done by exporting it in bash or in the user interface of your CI provider.
 Obtain this token by installing the slack app according to [slack app installation](#slack-app-installation).

+Alternatively, you could pass the webhook as a configuration option.

 | Variable                   | Description                                              |
 | -------------------------- | -------------------------------------------------------- |